 Banana Honey-Walnut Muffins

 Now, I’m guessing you don’t have a lot of bones or cake trimmings lying around, but we’ve all got old bananas.
-Once they’re past their prime, let them get really brown and then throw them in a ziplock bag in the freezer.
-That way you can whip up some banana baked goods whenever the mood strikes you.
-I have several recipes you might enjoy, like classic Banana Bread or Banana Bread with Coconut & Pecans, but these muffins are unique because they’re sweetened with honey.
+Once they’re past their prime, let them get really spotty, peel them and then throw them in a ziplock bag in the freezer.
+That way, you can whip up some banana baked goods whenever the mood strikes you.
+I have several recipes you might enjoy, like classic Banana Bread, Chocolate Banana Bread, Banana Bread with Coconut & Pecans, but these muffins are unique because they’re sweetened with honey.
 They’re wonderfully light and fluffy with a mild banana flavor that allows the distinctive taste of honey to shine through.